feifeibear/89757/README.md

-## DEEP GRADIENT COMPRESSION: REDUCING THE COMMUNICATION BANDWIDTH FOR DISTRIBUTED TRAINING
+## Deep Gradient Compression: Reducing the Communication Bandwidth for Distributed Training
-# This is a code repository used to reproduce the results in paper [DEEP GRADIENT COMPRESSION: REDUCING THE COMMUNICATION BANDWIDTH FOR DISTRIBUTED TRAINING](https://arxiv.org/pdf/1712.01887.pdf)
+## This is a code repository used to reproduce the results in paper [DEEP GRADIENT COMPRESSION: REDUCING THE COMMUNICATION BANDWIDTH FOR DISTRIBUTED TRAINING](https://arxiv.org/pdf/1712.01887.pdf)
 It is based off [convNet.pytorch](https://github.com/eladhoffer/convNet.pytorch) with some helpful options such as:

 ## Dependencies